Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

 Determining the most likely configuration is an easy computer experiment.
-Fix two zeros with a chosen gap, and distribute the other \(N-2\) zeros on the circle anywhere outside that gap.
-Repeatedly perturb the \(N-2\) zeros to increase the measure \hyperref[x:men:UNhaar]{({\xreffont\ref{x:men:UNhaar}})}, until the process stabilizes.
+Begin by fixing two zeros with a chosen gap and distributing the other \(N-2\) zeros on the circle anywhere outside that gap.
+Equally spaced is a perfectly good starting configuration.
+Then repeatedly perturb the \(N-2\) zeros to increase the measure \hyperref[betameasure]{({\xreffont\ref{betameasure}})}, until the process stabilizes.
 The result will be a good approximation to the most likely configuration.